 Is your desk job a health hazard?
 According to research, a sedentary lifestyle or long periods sitting over time can take a toll on your health.
 Researchers have found that a sedentary life could be just as dangerous, if not more so, than smoking.
 People who work in sedentary jobs for 10 or more years double their risk of bowel cancer and are more likely to develop heart disease, obesity and diabetes.
-Laura M. Rosch, DO, an osteopathic internal medicine physician from Winfield, Ill. details the full impact of a sedentary lifestyle on your well-being and provides tips to prevent health problems so you can live a longer, healthier life.
+Laura M. Rosch, DO, an osteopathic internal medicine physician from Winfield, Illinois, details the full impact of a sedentary lifestyle on your well-being and provides tips to prevent health problems so you can live a longer, healthier life.

 What are the effects of a sedentary work life?

 “Extended periods of sitting, typically at work, can affect every part of your being,” says Dr. Rosch.
 “When you sit for long stretches of time, your body stops working as effectively as it can.
 The more regular this routine, the higher the risk of developing health problems that are detrimental to your overall health,” she explains.
 The list of potential health problems resulting from a sedentary work life range from mental to physical and can last for several years.
 According to Dr. Rosch, in time, a sedentary lifestyle can cause many health problems, including:

 Mental Problems: Stress, anxiety, exhaustion, depression and disordered sleep.